Ghee in Ayurveda: Benefits, Uses & How to Make It

 Modern Research on Ghee

-While Ayurveda has valued ghee for millennia, modern research is beginning to explore its properties:
+Ayurveda has valued ghee for millennia.
+Modern research is starting to explore its properties.

 - Butyrate content: Ghee is one of the richest dietary sources of butyric acid, a short-chain fatty acid that may support gut lining integrity and reduce inflammation

-- Conjugated linoleic acid (CLA): Grass-fed ghee contains CLA, which has been studied for potential metabolic benefits
+- Conjugated linoleic acid (CLA): Grass-fed ghee contains CLA, studied for potential metabolic benefits

-- High smoke point: Unlike many cooking oils, ghee remains stable at high temperatures, reducing the formation of harmful compounds
+- High smoke point: Unlike many cooking oils, ghee stays stable at high temperatures, reducing the formation of harmful compounds

 Getting Started with Ghee